easternbloc/bramble/README.md

---save      save the package.json on a successful install (and optional npm test from your package.json) --prompt    prompt the user to install/skip and optionally test each dependency that needs updating --test      run the tests for each install in your package.json (used with prompt) --dev       flag to update your devDependencies
+--save      save the package.json on a successful install (and optional npm test from your package.json) --prompt    prompt the user to install/skip and optionally test each dependency that needs updating --test      run the tests for each install in your package.json (used with prompt)
+            If the tests fail bramble will revert to your previous installed package --dev       flag to update your devDependencies
 ```